apache/doris/docs/documentation/en/sql-reference/sql-statements/Data Definition/CREATE TABLE_EN.md

        * BITMAP_UNION: Only for BITMAP type
     Allow NULL: Default is NOT NULL.
 NULL value should be represented as `\N` in load source file.
     Notice:
-        The origin value of BITMAP_UNION column should be TINYINT, SMALLINT, INT.
+        The origin value of BITMAP_UNION column should be TINYINT, SMALLINT, INT, BIGINT.
 2. index_definition
     Syntax:
         `INDEX index_name (col_name[, col_name, ...])
 [USING BITMAP] COMMENT 'xxxxxx'`